 SubtleGame

-SubtleGame is a single-player iMD-VR game developed using the NanoVer iMD-VR framework and is available open-source on GitHub.
-We designed SubtleGame to run psychophysics experiments for quantifying the threshold at which players can sense differences in the properties of molecular simulations when interacting with them in VR.
+SubtleGame is a single-player iMD-XR game developed using the NanoVer iMD-VR framework and is publicly available on GitHub.
+SubtleGame is designed to run psychophysics experiments for quantifying the threshold at which players can sense differences in the properties of molecular simulations when interacting with them in VR.

 Design of SubtleGame